QuintixLabs/Voux/README.md

 - Admin UI handles search, pagination, inline edits, notes, mode filters, and auto-refreshing stats.
 - Toggle the instance between `public/private` however you like.
 - 7-day activity charts plus inactive badges so you can spot stale counters at a glance.
+- Owner API keys so collaborators can manage their counters without the master admin token.

 So yeah... it's pretty good `:)`